marisombra-dev/DreamSeed-Builder/README.md

 ├── .streamlit/config.toml # Theme config (dark mode etc.)
 ├── assets/DejaVuSans.ttf  # PDF font
-├── outputs/               # Auto-generated DreamBriefs (ignored by Git) 📝 License
+├── outputs/               # Auto-generated DreamBriefs (ignored by Git)

+📝 License
 MIT — free for personal + commercial use.
 Just don’t sell clones without love. 💕

 🙌 Acknowledgments
-Built with 🔥, Streamlit, and a little bit of magic
+Built with 🔥, Streamlit, and a little backoff magic

 Inspired by every dreamer who has an idea, but no clear path forward

 🧠 Author
 Created by Marisombra — the shadow tide.
-Also known as Patricia, a developer, game designer, and bilingual dreamer.
+A developer, game designer, and bilingual dreamer.
 Check out more projects at https://github.com/pattipur

-🌱 Start Dreaming